-Installing a dimmer switch in your home can prove difficult.
-However, it is possible for you to accomplish if you follow certain steps and use the right tools.
-Every task involving electricity includes risks, so make sure to take great care when taking on projects like these.
+Installing a dimmer switch in your home can prove to be complicated.
+However, you can accomplish it if you follow specific steps and use the right tools.
+Every task involving electricity includes risks, so take great care when taking on projects like these.

 Before you get started, make sure to determine what kind of dimmer switch you need.
 There are three basic types of dimmer switches: